W-David-Porter/acim/src/workbook/part-i/10-my-thoughts-do-not-mean-anything/index.md

 >³This idea will help to release me from all that I now believe.

-⁴The exercises consist, as before, in searching your mind for all the thoughts that are available to you, without selection or judgement.
+⁴The exercises consist, as before, in searching your mind for all the thoughts that are available to you, without selection or judgment.
 ⁵Try to avoid classification of any kind.
 ⁶In fact, if you find it helpful to do so, you might imagine that you are watching an oddly assorted procession going by, which has little if any personal meaning to you.
 ⁷As each one crosses your mind, say: